json-schema-org/json-schema-spec/jsonschema-validation.md

 "object", "array", "number", or "string"), or "integer" which matches any number with a zero fractional part.

-If the value of "type" is a string, then an instance validates successfully if its type matches the type represented by the value of the string.
+If the value of `type` is a string, then an instance validates successfully if its type matches the type represented by the value of the string.

-If the value of "type" is an array, then an instance validates successfully if its type matches any of the types indicated by the strings in the array.
+If the value of `type` is an array, then an instance validates successfully if its type matches any of the types indicated by the strings in the array.

 #### `enum` {#enum}